 So death was always present.

 What wasn’t present was Christmas.
 The Puritans thought it smacked of the Papacy and Catholicism, and so pretty much banned it in England.
 As most of the United States started as British colonies, it was banned here as well and never really took off.

 One of the few places where it was still celebrated was in New York, both the city and surrounding area which was heavily Dutch still.
 The Dutch of course gave us Sinterklaas, who with a few other traditions tossed in, and with help from Coca Cola, gave us Santa Claus.
-Anyone familiar with the Dutch in New York will likely remember the author that documented those days and times, was Washington Irving.
+Anyone familiar with the Dutch in New York will likely remember the author that documented those days and times, albeit from a bit later, was Washington Irving.

 In one he describes Christmas while visiting Bracebridge Hall … “When I returned to the drawing-room, I found the company seated around the fire, listening to the parson, who was deeply ensconced in a high-backed oaken chair, the work of some cunning artificer of yore, which had been brought from the library for his particular accommodation.
 From this venerable piece of furniture, with which his shadowy figure and dark weazen face so admirably accorded, he was dealing forth strange accounts of popular superstitions and legends of the surrounding country, with which he had become acquainted in the course of his antiquarian researches.”

 Irving’s writing was unexpectedly a big hit in England, and he became the first American author to experience success overseas.